viveknatarajan/xamarin-docs.fr-fr/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT5104" />

-### <a name="mt5104-could-not-find-neither-the--nor-the--compiler-please-install-xcode-command-line-tools-component"></a>MT5104 : N’a pas trouvé ni la «\*'ni le'\*' compilateur.
+### <a name="mt5104-could-not-find-neither-the--nor-the--compiler-please-install-xcode-command-line-tools-component"></a>MT5104 : Ni n’a pas trouvé le «\*'ni le'\*' compilateur.
 Installez Xcode composant « Outils de ligne de commande »

 <!-- 5105 is used by mmp -->